muhark/muhark.github.io/_posts/2022-03-19-emotionality-reason-review.md

 ---
 layout: post
-title: "On Emotionality and Reason in Political Language (Gennaro and Ash 2021)"
+title: "On Emotion and Reason in Political Language (Gennaro and Ash 2021)"
 date: 2022-03-19 00:00:00 +0000
 categories: [reading, ml, nlp]
 ---